norotaro/aloware-test-project/README.md

 npm install
 ```

-Then run the migrations and seeders
+Create the `.env` (can be copied from the `.env.example` file) file and then run the migrations and seeders.

 ```
 php artisan migrate --seed